 - Click Add Domain.

-NOTE: If a domain has been set up, and information has been collected, that information persists in Informz, even if the domain is later removed.
-Informz does not delete the already-collected data.
+NOTE: If a domain has been set up and information has been collected, that information persists in Thrive Marketing Professional, even if the domain is later removed.
+Thrive Marketing Professional does not delete the already-collected data.

 - Click View Instructions to view a custom page that provides all of the information that you need to submit to your web developers.

-Informz Web Tracking is very similar to Google Analytics.
-If you're already using Google Analytics, the Informz Web Tracking code will not conflict with it.
-Now, you will have the power of all of that data available to build target groups and to feed campaigns based on how your subscribers interact with your website.
+Thrive Marketing Professional Web Tracking is very similar to Google Analytics.
+If you're already using Google Analytics, the Web Tracking code will not conflict with it.
+Now, you will have all that data available to build target groups and to feed campaigns based on how your subscribers interact with your website.

 Get started with web tracking

-Now that you have a better understanding of what web tracking is and how to use it, below are links to articles that'll help you get started with web tracking in your Informz account.
+Now that you have a better understanding of Web Tracking and how to use it, below are links to articles that'll help you get started with Web Tracking.